axelarnetwork/axelarate-community/documentation/docs/Exercises/Exercise 1.md

 ## Joining the Axelar testnet

-Follow the instructions in [Setup](/setup.md) to make sure your node is up to date and you received some test coins to your validator account.
+Follow the instructions in [Setup with Docker](/setup-with-docker.md) or [Setup with Binaries](/setup-with-binaries.md) to make sure your node is up to date and you received some test coins to your validator account.

 ## Instructions to mint and burn tokens
 These instructions are a step by step guide to run commands to move an asset from a source to a destination chain and back.
 The assets are minted as wrapped ERC-20 assets on the destination chain.
 The commands are submitted to the Axelar Network that's responsible for (a) generating deposit/withdrawal addresses, (b) routing and finalizing transactions, and (c) minting/burning the corresponding assets.